Our Race Equality Action Plan

 - Minority ethnic staff and students are not a homogenous group.
 People from different ethnic backgrounds have different experiences of and outcomes from/within higher education, and that complexity needs to be considered in analysing data and developing actions.

 - All individuals have multiple identities, and the intersection of those different identities should be considered wherever possible.

-The University of Wolverhampton is applying for a Race Equality Charter Bronze Award becase we believe the charter mark provides a structure to drive change within the University.
+The University of Wolverhampton applied for a Race Equality Charter Bronze Award becase we believe the charter mark provides a structure to drive change within the University.
 Both in terms of the guidance in shaping the Action Plan but also the ongoing support we receive from AdvanceHE including networking with Race Equality practitioners in other universities, advice on best practice and access to training.
-If our submission is successful, it only means that we have correctly identified the actions we must take to enhance Race Equality within the University.
+If our submission is successful, it only means that we have correctly identified and explained the actions we must take to enhance Race Equality within the University.
 It does not mean that we believe we have solved all the problems.
 And we will only retain the Award if we successfully implement the promised actions, and achieve the necessary change.

 For more information on the Race Equality Charter, or to let us know what more the University can do to improve Race Equality on campus, please email Sukhvinder Singh, the University's Race Equality Lead.